-One of the most frequent winter losses we see at investment properties are burst pipes.
+One of the most frequent winter losses we see at investment properties is burst pipes.
 The amount of catastrophic damage a water leak can do in just minutes can be astounding.
-Aside from damaging a tenant’s belongings (for which they may hold you responsible), a pipe burst can ruin sheetrock, trim, flooring and often leads to mold growth if the damaged areas are not quickly dried out.
+Aside from damaging a tenant’s belongings (for which they may hold you responsible), a pipe burst can ruin sheetrock, trim, and flooring and often leads to mold growth if the damaged areas are not quickly dried out.
 Though it may take a bit of effort, the steps to preventing a burst pipe are simple and can help you avoid an emergency maintenance call followed by an expensive water remediation bill.

 Insulate pipes, especially those on exterior walls.
 Don’t forget water lines that lead to a garage sink or that run to your hose on the outside of the house.
-Hose bibb covers can also help prevent outdoor spigots from freezing.
+Hose bib covers can also help prevent outdoor spigots from freezing.

 Also, remember that insulation does not generate heat.
 Make sure your HVAC system is in good working order and heats the whole house adequately.
 If you haven’t done an annual check-up of your HVAC system yet, get one scheduled before your tech’s schedule fills up!

 Lastly, your tenants can be instrumental in preventing a freeze.
 Before a cold snap, remind them to:

 - Open cabinet doors below sinks to allow warmer air to circulate through those areas.

 - Leave faucets on a slow drip.
 Allowing water to flow through the pipes continuously may help prevent it from freezing.

 - Keep the heat above 55 degrees.
 Some may be tempted to save on a heating bill by turning the thermostat down, but then may also bring the property back up to temperature using space heaters or may even use the oven as a heating source.
 Both can be dangerous ways to heat a home.
 We will discuss that more later.